 Climbing Kilimanjaro is a sizable decision (get it?) for most people.
+Unless you’re a regular backpacker or mountaineer, it’s not everyday that you’d embark on a trip to 19,341 feet in elevation in a remote, alpine environment for many days and nights.
 So naturally, people want to know what they’re going to experience on such a big trip.

 In this article, we discuss what to expect on your Kilimanjaro expedition.

 - Bathrooms on Kilimanjaro

 - Daily Schedule